Handmade Rakhi is the best way to show affection for your brother. Know with us how to make Rakhi at home.

 - Divide the longer part of the thread into two halves and plat them in the desired way.
 Tie the ends with the cotton thread and fluff the open ends.
 These two strands will be used for the tying.

 - Decorate the upper part with sequins, beads or religious motifs.
-If you are using multicolored threads arranged in some specific way, cut them short to a suitable length not more than ½".
+If you are using multi coloureds arranged in some specific way, cut them short to a suitable length not more than ½".

-These days in fashion are Rakhis made of kalava or moli (the red thread used for tying on the wrist during a religious event).
-These are more suitable for those who have to keep the Rakhi tied for a longer time, as in some faiths when it is removed after three days or it is removed on the Dussehra, which falls in October.
+These days in fashion are Rakhis made of Kaleva or Moli (the red thread used for tying on the wrist during a religious event).
+These are more suitable for those who have to keep Rakhi tied for a longer time, as in some faiths when it is removing after ten days (Goga Navmi), or it will release on the Dussehra, which falls in October.

 - Moli or Kalava